exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestPropose`

-- If the message corresponds to a height higher than the one on which the node is, ignore the message
+- If the message corresponds to a height that isn't equal to the current height of the node, ignore the message
-- If the node has `Propose` with the corresponding hash at the given height, send it (nodes store consensus messages for current height only)
+- If the node has `Propose` with the corresponding hash at the given height, send it

 ### `RequestTransactions`